-Nahant has an existing funding source that provides resources for addressing housing needs: Community Preservation Committee (CPC) funding.
-CPC funding comes from the Community Preservation Act (CPA) which is a local assessment that is matched by the state.
-The CPA was passed by Nahant voters in 2004.
-About 10% of CPC funds are currently used for housing initiatives, mainly to support the maintenance and upkeep of Nahant Housing Authority properties.34 This recommendation proposes using the existing CPC funding allocation for housing as seed funding for the proposed trust, where it can continue to be used to support the Nahant Housing Authority and future initiatives.
+Nahant has an existing funding source that provides resources for addressing housing needs: Community Preservation Act (CPA) funding.
+CPA funding is derived from a 3% surcharge on real estate taxes matched by State funds.
+A minimum of 10% of annual funding must be allocated to Affordable Housing, Open Space and Recreation and Historic Preservation, with the balance of funds available for allocation based on grants that must be approved by Town Meeting.
+This recommendation proposes using the existing CPA funding allocation for housing as seed funding for the proposed trust, where it can continue to be used to support the Nahant Housing Authority and future initiatives.
+In the past, CPA funding has supported repairs and improvements on Nahant's Housing Authority properties.
 Additional funding from federal and state grants can then be applied for as opportunities arise and placed into the trust.
 Nahant may also decide to place existing or new sources of revenue into the trust such as an assessment fee on short-term rentals as was discussed at the 2023 Town Meeting.
-Nahant is allowed to place an assessment of up to 3% of revenue generated from short-term rentals, per state requirements.
-This is just one example of a potential revenue source outside of CPA funding.

-33 Context communities were established based on communities with similar characteristics to Nahant as described in the housing needs assessment chapter.
+39 Context communities were established based on communities with similar characteristics to Nahant as described in the housing needs assessment chapter.
 See Appendix A to learn about the methodology used to establish context communities.

-34 Use of CPC funds are described further in the housing toolkit section of this plan.
+40 Use of CPC funds are described further in the housing toolkit section of this plan.